How to Effectively Communicate with Your Gifted Child - Baby Chick

 The instinct to hyper-attend and nourish the minds of gifted children is both right and necessary.
 However, moms and dads also want to be mindful that they are not raising one-dimensional children.
 Physically talented youth can struggle academically because of an overemphasis on physical prowess.
 Similarly, the social and emotional areas suffer in academically elite children if dialogue and interactions are focused primarily on intellect.
 From birth, communication is key to maximizing intellectual brilliance.
 But it also helps balance focus and interactions in a way that allows for the blossoming of a healthy, happy, contributing, and well-rounded member of the community.

-Communicating with Infants
+Communicating With Infants

 Expressive Language and Age-Appropriate Communication